11-tools/lojban-spell-check/README.md

 The result is clearly simplistic, of poor quality, and maybe inaccurate.
 But still better than nothing!

 To do:
- - libreoffice oxt : make XCU file content dynamic (language code).
+ - libreoffice, opera, firefox : make file content dynamic for language code.